PeterNedergaard/TestAssignment2/README.md

 **Find a story where a software system defect had a bad outcome.
 Describe what happened.
 Can you identify a test that would have prevented it?**

+ **The Therac-25 case:**\
+The Therac-25 was a radiation therapy machine produced in the early 1980s.
+It was used in the treatment of cancer patients, delivering controlled doses of radiation to target and destroy cells.
+The machine could operate in two modes: a direct electron beam, and a more powerful X-ray mode.

+**The defect:**\
+If an operator entered a particular sequence of keystrokes with a certain timing, the software could mistakenly set up the machine in a high-power mode without the necessary metal target in place.

+**Prevention:**\
+To prevent this defect, the developers could have implemented an integration test, which ensures that the high-power mode is only accessible when the necessary metal target is confirmed to be in place.

 ## 3. Investigation of tools